IlanB94/leetCode/README.md

 This repository contains my solutions to various LeetCode problems, implemented in Java and other programming languages.
 The goal of this repository is to document my problem-solving journey, improve my algorithmic skills, and share efficient and clean solutions with the developer community.

 ## **Features**
-**-Organized Solutions**: All solutions are grouped by problem type or topic for easy navigation.
+* **Organized Solutions**: All solutions are grouped by problem type or topic for easy navigation.

-**-Readable Code**: Each solution is written with clarity and includes meaningful comments for better understanding.
+* **Readable Code**: Each solution is written with clarity and includes meaningful comments for better understanding.

-**-Continuous Learning**: Regular updates with new problems and challenges solved.
+* **Continuous Learning**: Regular updates with new problems and challenges solved.

-**-Best Practices**: Solutions aim for optimal time and space complexity.
+* **Best Practices**: Solutions aim for optimal time and space complexity.

 ## **Topics Covered**